 Engage All the Senses in Learning

 When you create memories using this strategy, it is essential to engage your senses.
 Don’t just create an image.
 Create an exaggerated outlandish image: Do something with it.
 Use different colors.
-Turn your pictures into videos that make sounds and smells.
+Turn your pictures into videos that make sounds and smell.
 Those cookies are purple, and they smell like cinnamon and taste like chocolate.
 They make you feel marvelous.
 Get the idea.

 Create Long-Lasting Neuro Connections